ADA-research/Sparkle/Examples/configuration_runtime.md

 ### Configure the solver

-Perform configuration on the solver to obtain a target configuration
+To perform configuration on the solver to obtain a target configuration we run:

 ```bash
 sparkle configure_solver --solver Solvers/PbO-CCSAT-Generic/ --instance-set-train Instances/PTN/
 ```

+This step should take about ~10 minutes, although it is of course very cluster / slurm settings dependant.

 ### Validate the configuration